-Here are some tips for you to save money on a low income
+Here are some of our top tips to save money on a low income:

 Reduce Your Housing Costs

-However, if you opt for a nice studio apartment, you would be able to save quite a lot because it will cost hundreds less.
-The same thing goes for houses over apartments; renting an apartment will be much cheaper compared to renting a house.
+As a single you may like to opt for a nice studio apartment, or even look into share accommodation where you would be able to save money on a low income because it will cost much less overall.
+The same thing goes for houses over apartments; renting an apartment is always less expensive than renting a house.

-You can’t save money if you have a lot of debt coming up straight up at you – so, a good way to save money is to get rid of the high-interest debt first.
+You can’t save money on a low income if you have a lot of debt that is costing a fortune in interest – so, a good way to save money is to get rid of the high-interest debt first.
 This might not seem like something easy to do – and it might certainly take some time – but if you prioritise your money, you will see that it will eventually get easier to handle.

 You also need to remember that as you are going forward, you might want to avoid accumulating more high-interest debt.
 Steer clear from loans that have high interest – and if it’s completely necessary, go for short ones that have low-interest rates.
-If you’re stuck in a vicious cycle of debt, consider debt consolidation.
-Merge all your existing debt obligations into one repayment, with one loan that may even have a reduced interest rate.
+If you’re stuck in the vicious cycle of debt, consider debt consolidation.
+This allows you to merge all your existing debt obligations into one repayment, with one loan that may even have a reduced interest rate.

 Eliminate Credit Cards